expo/expo/docs/pages/tutorial/layout.md

 import SnackInline from '~/components/plugins/SnackInline';
-import ImageSpotlight from '~/components/plugins/ImageSpotlight'
+import ImageSpotlight from '~/components/plugins/ImageSpotlight' import { LinkBase } from '~/ui/components/Text';

 In this chapter, we will create the first screen of the app.

 <ImageSpotlight alt="Initial layout." src="/static/images/tutorial/initial-layout.jpg" style={{ maxWidth: 300 }} />

 The screen above displays an image and two buttons.
-The user will select an image using one of the two buttons provided.
+The user can select an image using one of the two buttons provided.
 The first button allows the user to select an image from their device.
-The second button allows the user to use a default image.
+The second button allows the user to continue with a default image provided by the app.

 Once the user selects an image, they'll be able to select and add a sticker to the image.
 So, let's get started creating this screen.

 ## Step 1: Break down the layout

 Before we build this screen by writing code, let's break it down into some essential elements.
-Most of these elements directly correspond to the built-in [Core Components](https://reactnative.dev/docs/components-and-apis) from React Native.
+Most of these elements directly correspond to the built-in <LinkBase href="https://reactnative.dev/docs/components-and-apis" openInNewTab>Core Components</LinkBase> from React Native.

 <ImageSpotlight alt="Break down of initial layout." src="/static/images/tutorial/breakdown-of-layout.jpg" style={{ maxWidth: 300 }} containerStyle={{ marginBottom: 10 }} />